cdklabs/construct-hub/docs/operator-runbook.md

 #### Description

-This alarm goes off if the count of entries in the `catalog.json` object, which backs the search experience of ConstructHub, reduces by more than 5 items, meaning packages are no longer accessible for search.
+This alarm goes off if the count of packages in the `catalog.json` object, which backs the search experience of ConstructHub, reduces by more than 5 items, meaning packages are no longer accessible for search.